NouranAhmedk/Stop-Watch/README.md

 it appears as a normal display**.
 7. Connect 7447 decoder *4-pins* to the first *4-pins* in **PORTC**.
 8. Use first *6-pins* in **PORTA** as the enable/disable pins for the six 7-segments.
-9. Stop Watch counting should start once the power is connected to the MCU.
+9. Stop Watch counting should **start once the power is connected to the MCU**.
 10. Configure External Interrupt ***INT0 with falling edge***.
 Connect a *push button* with the
 ***internal pull-up resistor***.
 If a **falling edge** detected the Stop Watch time should be **reset**.